Jsynk/jsynk.js/README.md

 ## Description

-jSynk.js is a browser/node.js lib with many small simplified frameworks such as tools for javascript objects to publish/subscribe changes, parse to html, parse to css, parse html to dom, convert to string including functions and regex, testing, benchmarking, modular loader, animating, diffing, async parallel helper functions and other utilities.
+jSynk.js is a small javascript framework the browser/node.js with functions to convert javascript objects to publish/subscribe changes, to html, to css, html to dom, string including functions and regex, testing, benchmarking, modular loader, animating, diffing, async parallel helper functions and other utilities.

-## js_to_html - inspired by angular, react/jsx
+## js_to_html - inspired by handlebars.js, angular, react/jsx

 ```js
 var js_html = [